Neuroendocrinology

 - Hypothalamic-pituitary axis — hypothalamus releases hormones into the portal system → anterior pituitary; posterior pituitary stores ADH (supraoptic nucleus) and oxytocin (paraventricular nucleus)

-- Hypothalamic hormones — TRH, CRH, GnRH, GHRH, somatostatin, dopamine (prolactin-inhibiting factor); dopamine is the only major inhibitory hypothalamic hormone besides somatostatin
+- Hypothalamic hormones — TRH, CRH, GnRH, GHRH, somatostatin, dopamine (prolactin-inhibiting factor); dopamine and somatostatin are the two major inhibitory hypothalamic hormones (dopamine inhibits prolactin; somatostatin inhibits GH and TSH)

 - Diabetes insipidus — central (low ADH) vs nephrogenic (ADH resistance); differentiate by desmopressin response